 What does it Look Like?

-For the procurement demand aggregation scenario, the result is as follows:
+For the purchase request aggregation scenario, the result is as follows:

 How to Set up?

-For the procurement demand aggregation scenario, the steps are as follows:
+For the purchase request aggregation scenario, the steps are as follows:

 Step 1 Creating the form

-Create a "Procurement Demand Form" with the following field settings:
+Create a new "Purchase Request Form" with the following field settings:

 Field Name | Field Type |